Dev-Din/IST-PHP-BLOG-APP/README.md

-# PHP Blog Application
+# eBlog Application

-Hey there! 👋 This is a **PHP blog application**.
+Hey there! 👋 This is **eBlog** - a PHP blog application.
 Think of it as your own personal WordPress alternative, but simpler and more focused on the essentials.

 ## What Makes This Special? ✨